An approach to categorification of some small quantum groups II: Decategorification

-Following ideas of Khovanov-Lauda and Rouquier (see also \cite[Section 1.4]{Web}), we define the \emph{cyclotomic quotient category} $\VC^{\mu}$ to be the quotient category of $\UC_\mu$ by morphisms in the two-sided ideal which is left monoidally generated by \begin{itemize} \item[(i)] Any morphism that contains the following subdiagram on the far right:
+Following ideas of Khovanov-Lauda \cite{KL1} and Rouquier \cite{Rou2} (see also \cite[Section 1.4]{Web}), we define the \emph{cyclotomic quotient category} $\VC^{\mu}$ to be the quotient category of $\UC_\mu$ by morphisms in the two-sided ideal which is left monoidally generated by \begin{itemize} \item[(i)] Any morphism that contains the following subdiagram on the far right:

-\item[(ii)] All positive degree bubbles on the far right region $\mu$. \end{itemize} Here by ``two-sided'' and ``left monoidally generated,'' we mean the ideal generated by concatenating diagrams vertically or to the left of the diagrams above.
+\item[(ii)] All positive degree bubbles on the far right region $\mu$. \end{itemize} Here by ``two-sided'' we mean concatenating diagrams vertically from top and bottom to those in the relations, while by ``left monoidally generated'' we mean adding pictures from $\UC$ to the left of those generators.
+Schematically we depict elements in the ideal as follows.

 One implication of these relations is that

 Moreover, every term with $a>0$ is also in the ideal, so that

 The quotient of the nilHecke algebra $\NH_r$ by the two-sided ideal generated by $\mu$ dots on the rightmost strand $(x_r^\mu)$ is called the \emph{cyclotomic nilHecke algebra}.